USDA FoodKeeper – Cold Storage Guidelines

-"According to the FDA, unopened cereal boxes can be stored in a cool, dry place at room temperature for up to 6-8 months before the quality begins to deteriorate."
+"According to USDA guidelines, unopened cereal boxes should be stored in a cool, dry place at room temperature and used within one year for best quality."

 Pantry